shilpamadini/sparkify-cassandra/README.md

     ```
     jupyter notebook
     ```
-5. Open Project_1B_ Project_Template.ipynb and run the commands one after the other.
+5. Open etl.ipynb and run the commands one after the other.

 ## Functionality